brownschoolbandaid/brownschoolbandaid.github.io/index.md

 Using Community Preservation Act funding, the City started a design process in 2019 and 2020 to renovate both the Brown and the WSNS playgrounds.
 There were a number of design charrettes held and progress looked imminent.
 In March 2020, the final public design meeting was cancelled amidst the onset of the COVID pandemic.

 Consumed by the response to the crisis, there was understandably no progress during 2020-21.
 The Brown School kids were temporarily moved to the SHS modular classrooms before returning to their beloved Willow Ave home.
 There was no word on the playground for almost a year until January 2021 when it was announced that the WSNS playground would proceed while the Brown was “paused.”
 No timeline was ever given to resume the Brown playground renovation.
 The city continues to “study the problem.”
+In the last two years, there has never been an official communication from the City -- not even an email -- about the status of the project.

 The proposed designs and meeting notes were posted [here](https://www.somervillema.gov/brownschoolrenovation) but the city recently removed them from their website stating that the project is indefinitely postponed "until further studies."

 We have archived copies: